xrootd/xrootd-website/contact.md

 concerning the xrootd software.
 The archive of the list is available [here](http://www.slac.stanford.edu/cgi-bin/lwgate/XROOTD-L/archives/) .
-To subscribe to the list you should send a one-line email to **Majordomo@lists1.slac.stanford.edu** with the following line in the message body:
+To subscribe to the list you should send a one-line email to **listserv@slac.stanford.edu** with the following line in the message
+body:

-    subscribe xrootd-l [your-email-address]
+    SUBSCRIBE xrootd-l

 The bugs should be reported using the CERN Savannah setup accessible [here](https://savannah.cern.ch/bugs/?group=xrootd).